 Launching a new era of scientific discovery and understanding of the oceans.

-To design and construct a U.S. regional cabled ocean observatory in the Northeast Pacific Ocean that will serve researchers, students, educators, policymakers, and the public.
+To operate, maintain, and expand the Cabled Array fiber-optic observatory in the Northeast Pacific Ocean, which serves researchers, students, educators, policymakers, and the public.

 A Human Telepresence within the Ocean